MiroKaku/ucxxrt/README.md

 Before ucxxrt was born,in order to use C++ on kernel-mode drivers, I use  ([KTL](https://github.com/MeeSong/KTL)、ustd、...).

-But there are several problems，like it isn't support C++ exception and it cost much time on implementing new features which provided by the latest ISO.
-So ucxxrt was born.
+But there are several problems，like it isn't support C++ exception and it cost much time on implementing new features which provided by the latest ISO,then ucxxrt was born.

 ### 1.1 Principle